-The Status register can be the destination for any instruction, as with any other register.
-If the Status register is the destination for an instruction that affects the Z, DC or C bits, then the write to these three bits is disabled.
+The STATUS register can be the destination for any instruction, as with any other register.
+If the STATUS register is the destination for an instruction that affects the Z, DC or C bits, then the write to these three bits is disabled.
 These bits are set or cleared according to the device logic.
-Furthermore, the $\overline{\text{TO}}$ and $\overline{\text{PD}}$ bits are not writable, therefore, the result of an instruction with the Status register as destination may be different than intended.
+Furthermore, the $\overline{\text{TO}}$ and $\overline{\text{PD}}$ bits are not writable, therefore, the result of an instruction with the STATUS register as destination may be different than intended.

-For example, CLRF STATUS, will clear the upper three bits and set the Z bit.
-This leaves the Status register as 000u uluu (where u = unchanged).
+For example, CLRF STATUS will clear the upper three bits and set the Z bit.
+This leaves the STATUS register as 000u uluu (where u = unchanged).

-It is recommended, therefore, that only BCF, BSF, SWAPF and MOVWF instructions are used to alter the Status register because these instructions do not affect the Z, C or DC bits from the Status register.
-For other instructions not affecting any status bits, see Section 15.0 "Instruction Set Summary".
+It is recommended, therefore, that only BCF, BSF, SWAPF and MOVWF instructions are used to alter the STATUS register, because these instructions do not affect the Z, C or DC bits from the STATUS register.
+For other instructions not affecting any status bits, see the "Instruction Set Summary."